OPUS4/opus4-bibtex/README.md

 documentTypeMapping[btype] = otype
 ```

-Please note that the BibTeX type names used in the type mapping are not restricted to the 14 official BibTeX types.
+Please note that BibTeX type names used in the type mapping are not restricted to the 14 official BibTeX types.
 It is allowed to define custom type mappings for unknown BibTeX types, e.g.

 ```ini